Bulgaria national football team: 1986–2000

-1998 World Cup

 Bulgaria qualified for the 1998 World Cup in France by finishing first in Group 5, with decisive wins over Russia.
 They entered the competition with new manager Hristo Bonev.
-Bulgaria drew Spain, Nigeria, and Paraguay in Group D. The first match ended decently, in a goalless draw against eventual group runners up Paraguay.
+Bulgaria drew Spain, Nigeria, and Paraguay in Group D. The first match ended decently, in a goalless draw against eventual group runners-up Paraguay – a game the Bulgarians more than held their own in.
 In the second match, the Bulgarians lost 1–0 for a second-straight World Cup to Nigeria.
-The final match ended with a 6–1 defeat to Spain.
+The final match ended with a 6–1 defeat to Spain – a game both sides had to win and in which time finally caught up with the Bulgarians, against a talented Spanish team who only began to play in the final game.
 Following the bad results, Bulgaria finished fourth in the group, with only one point.
 This was the last World Cup appearance for Bulgaria.

-Euro 2000 qualification

-Bulgaria was drawn in a tough qualifying group with teams England, Sweden, and Poland.
+Bulgaria was drawn in a tough group with England, Sweden, and Poland in qualification for Euro 2000.
 The campaign started slow with a draw and a defeat by Poland and Sweden.
 The most memorable match for Bulgaria in the group was the 1–1 draw against England, which was also the last match for Stoichkov before his international retirement.
-Bulgaria finished fourth with eight points and failed to make the final stages of Euro 2000.
+Bulgaria finished fourth with eight points and failed to make the final stages of the competition.

-2002 World Cup qualification
+Early 21st century

 Bulgaria was once again drawn into a tough group with Denmark and Czech Republic.
-The group was also the debut of Bulgaria's top scoring legend Dimitar Berbatov.
+The group was also the debut of Bulgaria's top-scoring legend Dimitar Berbatov.
 Bulgaria won the matches against the weaker teams, but lost once and drew once with both Denmark and the Czech Republic.
 Bulgaria finished third with 17 points, three points behind second-placed Czech Republic, thus failing to make the World Cup in South Korea and Japan.

-Euro 2004

 Bulgaria managed to qualify for the Euro 2004 in Portugal by finishing first with wins over Croatia and Belgium.
-They drew Sweden, Italy, and Denmark in Group C. All three group stage matches ended up in losses for Bulgaria, with Martin Petrov being the team's lone scorer in the country's 1–2 loss to Italy.
+They drew Sweden, Italy, and Denmark in Group C. All three group stage matches ended up in losses for Bulgaria.
+Sweden thrashed them 5-0 in the opener, while the 2-0 defeat to Denmark was only marginally better.
+However in the final game Martin Petrov became the team's lone scorer in the country's 1–2 loss to Italy - a game only lost in the final minute.

-2006 World Cup qualification

 Bulgaria failed to qualify for the World Cup in Germany after a run of poor results.
-They tied with Sweden and Croatia the first run but lost the other meetings to the two sides.
-Although Berbatov scored many goals in the qualifiers including a last-minute equalizer against Croatia, Bulgaria still finished third in qualifying with 15 points.
+They drew with Sweden and Croatia in the first fixtures, but lost the other meetings to the two sides.
+Although Berbatov scored many goals in the qualifiers including a last-minute equalizer against Croatia, Bulgaria finished third in qualifying with 15 points.

-2006 Kirin Cup

 Bulgaria found themselves in a minor tournament in Japan known as the Kirin Cup.
 They started off well with a 2–1 victory over the hosts Japan.
 However, Bulgaria lost 5–1 to Scotland, the eventual cup champions.
 Bulgaria finished as the runners-up and received the silver medal.